-- Test each smoke alarm weekly to be sure it is installed correctly and operation properly. - Test smoke alarms after the recreational vehicle has been in storage, before each trip, and at least once a week during use. - Stand at arm's length from the smoke alarm when testing.
-The warning!

-- alarm horn is loud to alert you to an emergency.
+- Test each smoke alarm weekly to be sure it is installed correctly and operates properly. - Test smoke alarms after the recreational vehicle has been in storage, before each trip, and at least once a week during use. - Stand at arm's length from the smoke alarm when testing.
+The alarm horn is loud to alert you to an emergency.
 The alarm horn may be harmful to your hearing. - The test button accurately tests all functions.
-Never use an open flame from a match or lighter to test this smoke alarm.
-You may ignite and set fire to the smoke alarm and your home.
+DO NOT use an open flame. - Smoke alarm will NOT sound in and around flames-only smoke.
+Life time on smoke alarm is 10 years.